The Fix

 The first autonomous unit is a permanent structural change, not a pilot.
 One unit operating with genuine autonomy creates selection pressure that shifts the question from “should we restructure?” to “why does everything else still work the old way?”

-The domain expert says: “This has been wrong for nineteen months.
+She says: “This has been wrong for nineteen months.
 We have been triaging manually.”

 The engineer says: “I didn't know there was a manual process.”